 This type of detox is called Ultra-Rapid Opiate Detox, and although new, has shown promising results when continued with treatment.

 Unfortunately, due to the resistance the new strains of Opioids have, this type of treatment cannot do anything to those seeking a way to safely detox.

-There is still hope though, for those that are affected by Opioids.
-Although the issue of Opioid addiction, overdose and death has seen an increase, so too has the educational tools and resources used to combat them.
+Despite the slip on damage control, there is still hope for those that are affected by Opioids.
+Although the issue of Opioid addiction, overdose and death has seen a heavy increase, so has the educational tools and resources utilized to combat the problem.

-The Substance Abuse and Mental Health Services Administration has even released new practice guidelines in order to assist those trying to help themselves or loved one’s.
-These guidelines contain individual programs that contain safe detoxification and medically supervised withdrawal medications in professional settings.
-As well, the guidelines recommend finding a substance abuse treatment center to be followed right after.
+The Substance Abuse and Mental Health Services Administration has released new practice guidelines in order to assist those trying to get help for themselves or for a loved one.

 “Best practice guidelines, available through SAMHSA, include individually designed programs with detoxification and medically supervised withdrawal and maintenance medications.”

 Unfortunately, as the increase of Opioid abuse and addiction is relatively recent, so too are the intervention strategies, suggesting that more studies need to be done to find the most effective one.

 Nevertheless, substantial progress has been made in recent years, with many public officials and groups, as well as the TFAH consider interventions to be the most useful tool that we currently have to stave off the horrors of Opioid abuse and addiction.

 What’s the Opioid Epidemic Solution?